bennettslin/yearlings_bobtail_app/PROMO_WORK.md

     * Selects song when in album
     * Opens song in new tab when in promo container

-* Bottom of promo content has no minimum margin in low height screens.
-(Maybe don't bother to fix.)

 * Store promo page in local storage